MakieOrg/Makie.jl/docs/tutorials/basic-tutorial.md

 For example, there's `scatter` and `scatter!`, `lines` and `lines!`, etc.
 The functions without a `!` always create a new axis with a plot inside, while the functions with `!` plot into an already existing axis.

 Here's how you could plot two lines on top of each other.
+Also, notice you can pass a function (`sin` and `cos` in this case) as the
+`y` argument to a plotting function.

 \begin{examplefigure}{svg = true}
 ```julia